Arch-Noize/portfolio/README.md

 ## Key Features

-- Use the Figma design for the project￼￼
+- Use the Figma design for the project😊👌
- - Use the semantics elements￼
+ - Use the semantics elements💯
--  Use the linter for fixing errors .￼
+-  Use the linter for fixing errors .🚀
-- Use the flexbox to place the items ￼￼
+- Use the flexbox to place the items 😃👍

 <!-- GETTING STARTED -->

-## ￼ Getting Started <a name="getting-started"></a>
+## 💻 Getting Started <a name="getting-started"></a>